-Find out how to get the best family photos at Disney
+Find out how to get the best free family photos at Disneyland-

 I find that if I have it on my mind to take family photos early in the day then it’s more likely to happen!
-Plus, everyone still looks good and hair is decent before we become a bit disheveled from the loops on California Screamin’ and the whipping wind on the Silly Symphony Swings!
+Plus, everyone still looks good and hair is decent before we become a bit disheveled from the high speeds of Space Mountain and the whipping wind on the Silly Symphony Swings!
 A good place to start with a family shot is in front of the Mickey floral arrangement at Disneyland or with the Walt statue at Disney California Adventure Park.

 Before getting into position take a fast glance at everyone in your group.
 Does anyone have a smear of chocolate on their cheeks?
 Hair that could use smoothing?
 Holding something that you could put down?
 Have everyone take off their sunglasses, purses and in some cases, hats (if it’s causing unflattering shadows on the face).